 - Supporting undergraduate, postgraduate and higher‑level vocational education and training.

-- Available to students studying:
+- Available to regional and remote students studying:

 - From 6 months full-time up to 8 years part-time